Search for new football coach on for Rifle High School

 Rifle High School football coach Todd Casebier came, saw and conquered the 2021 season.

-Then, facing a “very hard decision” of continuing his coaching career in Rifle or taking a job closer to family, coach Todd Casebier made the move for family.
+Then, facing a “very hard decision” of continuing his coaching career in Rifle or taking a job closer to family, Casebier made the move for family.

-Todd Casebier, who was hired on as Rifle High School head football coach just months before the 2021 high school football season began in Spring due to COVID-19, will start next season as head coach for Durango High School.
+Casebier, who was hired on as Rifle High School head football coach just months before the 2021 high school football season began in spring due to COVID-19, will start next season as head coach for Durango High School.

 “It was a very difficult decision because Rifle has been nothing but good to both (my wife) Patty and I,” Casebier said.
-“We have family in Durango, and that was a huge consideration. … We just had to make a decision based on where we’re at in our careers and where our family is at age-wise.”
+“We have family in Durango, and that was a huge consideration. … We just had to make a decision based on where we’re at in our careers and where our family is at agewise.”

 “We just felt like this was the best move, but a very hard decision.”